 Composite shots are layer-based timeline and you can create as many of them as you like.
-They support 2D and 3D compositing plus advanced effects such as the particle simulator.
+They support 2D and 3D compositing plus advanced effects such as Gunfire and the particle-based Quick 3D effects.
 Composite shots are listed in the Media panel and can be added to the editor timeline like any other asset.

 Full details can be found in the Compositing section.